kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Split shards of the data stream.
 * Merge shards of the data stream.
 * Embed a primary key within the record.
-Correct

 There are two primary reasons why records may be delivered more than one time to your Amazon Kinesis Data Streams application: producer retries and consumer retries.
 Your application must anticipate and appropriately handle processing individual records multiple times.

 Consider a producer that experiences a network-related timeout after it makes a call to PutRecord, but before it can receive an acknowledgment from Amazon Kinesis Data Streams.
 The producer cannot be sure if the record was delivered to Kinesis Data Streams.
 Assuming that every record is important to the application, the producer would have written to retry the call with the same data.
 If both PutRecord calls on that same data were successfully committed to Kinesis Data Streams, then there will be two Kinesis Data Streams records.
 Although the two records have identical data, they also have unique sequence numbers.
 Applications that need strict guarantees should embed a primary key within the record to remove duplicates later when processing.
 Note that the number of duplicates due to producer retries is usually low compared to the number of duplicates due to consumer retries.
-Hence, the correct answer in this scenario is to embed a primary key within the record to remove duplicates later when processing.
+* Hence, the correct answer in this scenario is to embed a primary key within the record to remove duplicates later when processing.
 Adding more shards is incorrect because this is not a suitable solution for handling duplicate records in the Kinesis data stream.
 This is primarily used to increase the rate of data flowing through the stream.
 Splitting shards of the data stream is incorrect because this is used to increase the capacity of the stream and not to avoid any duplicate data.
 Merging shards of the data stream is incorrect because this is primarily used to make better use of the unused capacity in the stream and to save on costs.